grafana/pyroscope/docs/sources/operators-guide/configure/configuring-zone-aware-replication.md

 ## Configuring Alertmanager alerts replication

-Zone-aware replication in the Alertmanager ensures that Grafana Mimir replicates alerts across `-alertmanager.sharding-ring.replication-factor` Alertmanager replicas, with one replica located in each zone.
+Zone-aware replication in the Alertmanager ensures that Grafana Fire replicates alerts across `-alertmanager.sharding-ring.replication-factor` Alertmanager replicas, with one replica located in each zone.

 **To enable zone-aware replication for alerts**: